-Dr. Pasquini is a Lecturer in the College of Information in the Department of Learning Technologies at UNT.
-During her doctoral research, she helped to found and edit the Learning and Performance Quarterly open access, peer-reviewed journal, and formerly Researched for the Center for Knowledge Solutions.
+Dr. Pasquini is a Senior Lecturer in the College of Information in the Department of Learning Technologies at UNT.
+During her doctoral research, she founded and was the inaugural student editor of the Learning and Performance Quarterly, an open access, peer-reviewed journal, and conducted research with the Center for Knowledge Solutions.
 Check out her research experience and current research projects in-progress.